 to initiate electronic entries to my checking/savings account and have agreed to the terms listed on the authorization.
 I may revoke my authorization with you at any time by writing to the address above.

 The payment withdrawn from your account will match the amount due as shown on your quarterly water bill.

-Regular payment date ___________________________
+Regular payment date: 15th of January, April, July, and October